Harshvardhanyadav12/NEWS-website/README.md

 # NEWS-website
 This is my first project , using HTML , CSS, JavaScript.
 <br>
-Author - Harsh Vardhan Yadav
+Author - Harsh Vardhan YadaV